By the end of this tutorial your WordPress – site/blog will have an SLL certificate, so that it can be served over the secure HTTPS protocol.

 This will spit out a lot of data, including the validity period:

 There is a way to renew them of course.
 And even a way to do this automatically by setting up a cron-job.
-Since I don’t have a tutorial on that topic yet, I will point you to the original Bitnami tutorial (renewal starts at #5).
+Since I don’t have a tutorial on that topic, I point you to the original Bitnami tutorial (renewal starts at #5).

 NOTE: If you want to redirect your HTTP version of your site/blog (without SSL) to your HTTPS version now: Follow the instructions on the Bitnami docs.